chatwoot/chatwoot/README.md

 Follow our [docker development guide](https://www.chatwoot.com/docs/installation-guide-docker) to develop and debug the application using `docker-compose`.

-Follow our [environment variables](https://www.chatwoot.com/docs/environment-variables/) guide to setup environment for Docker.
+Follow our [environment variables](https://www.chatwoot.com/docs/environment-variables/) guide to setup the environment for Docker.

 ## Contributors ✨